netsec-ethz/rains/design-signing-errors.md

   an adversary could just collect old assertions and push them to caching servers which then have the overhead of processing these messages and it degrades the quality of their cache.
+- It should not be easy for a former owner of a name to claim that the delegation chain is broken and thus, by using his former valid but expired delegation and assertion to lead an unsuspecting user away from the new owner's site.
+This will not happen during a recursive lookup as long as all zones on the delegation chain are honest (which can be expected in most cases).
+But an adversary could present all the information directly to the user which then has to decide if it trusts the expired entries as it could as well be error class 3 where it might be the only way for a zone to not be totally unavailable.

 ## Handle error class 1